Southern Coleslaw Recipe

 white dish filled with creamy southern coleslaw on a blue napkin

-Creamy Southern Coleslaw is more than just a salad in the south.
-It's also served as a beloved side and condiment for everything from hotdogs to barbecue!
+This creamy Southern Coleslaw Recipe is more than just a salad in the south.
+It's also a beloved side and condiment that's served with everything from hotdogs to barbecue!

 5 from 2 votes